opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 Input refers to the information or context against which policies are evaluated, Policy defines the rules or logic governing decision-making, while Data encompasses the information to be evaluated or manipulated by policies.
-However, in the context of ODM, we simplify the focus on *policy* and *input* only.
+However, in the context of ODM, the focus is simplified to *policy* and *input* only.
 Each policy will be evaluated only on the given JSON input.

-Let's explain what an OPA Policy in ODM context is through an example.
+Let's explain what an OPA Policy in the ODM context with an example.
 Consider the following JSON Object representing a Data Product:
 ```json
 {